-This setting is used to determine whether users will be presented with a message that warns against unauthorized system access or use.
+This setting determines whether users will be presented with a message warning against unauthorized system access or use.
 The message is displayed on the System Administration Tool home page and requires the user's acknowledgment (via an Accept button) before proceeding to the login page.
-The message is displayed again on logout.
+It is displayed again on logout.
 The default setting is false, which means that no banner will be displayed.